Synzack/ludus_sccm/README.md

 This collection includes Ansible roles to install and configure SCCM.
 For a good example of the collection's usage, see the `sccm-range-config.yml`.

-Roles included in this collection (click on the link to see the role's README and documentation):
+Roles included in this collection:

   - `synzack.ludus_sccm.disable_firewall`
   - `synzack.ludus_sccm.ludus_sccm_distro`